fardinanam/A-C-Compiler/README.md

         * found : nothing reduced (no rules matched yet) c found : F -> id reduced

-- So, at first only the production rules of `F` matched.
-So, we are going to push the `id` and `digit` tokens to the stack of 8086 code.
+- At first only the production rules of `F` matched.
+So, we are going to push the `id` and `digit` to the stack of 8086.

 ```asm